 Friends and family have shared their memories of Henry which you can find here:

+The temporary memorial was removed over the 2020 Labor Day weekend.
 It is with deep gratitude that we thank the neighbors for allowing us to place the “ghost bike” memorial at the front of their houses.